SaraFaizi557/npm-mastery-course/README.md

 - **Beginner developers** who want to understand NPM beyond `npm install`
 - **Intermediate developers** looking to level up their package management skills
 - **Teams** wanting a standardized reference for NPM best practices
-- **Open source contributors** who need to publish and maintain packages
+- **Open source contributors** who are interested in contributing to the NPM ecosystem

 ## Course Contents